theyosh/TerrariumPI/docs/_hardware/veml6075_sensor.md

 Compatible with Arduino and Raspberry Pi, this sensor can be used in portable electronic product, wearable device, weather station, flame detecting and so on.

+### Disclaimer

+This sensor will **not** work well with UVB lights.
+This sensor needs IR light and UV light to work.
+UVB lights do not emit IR light.
+So this sensor can only be used to measure (direct) sunlight.
+[Source](https://github.com/theyosh/TerrariumPI/issues/875#issuecomment-1893449766)

 ### Features

 - Operating Voltage: 3.3V~5V